AvinashDigitals709/CI-CD-Pipeline-for-Flask-App-using-Terraform-Ansible-GitHub-Actions-in-AWS/README.md

 ## 📊 CI/CD Pipeline Diagram

-For a visual overview of the CI/CD pipeline architecture and workflow, see the embedded diagram below:
+For a visual overview of the CI/CD pipeline architecture and workflow, view the diagram here: [CI/CD Final Assessment Diagram](CI_CD-Final_Assessment.drawio.pdf)

-<iframe src="CI_CD-Final_Assessment.drawio.pdf" width="100%" height="600px" style="border: none;"></iframe>

 ## 🏗️ Architecture and Workflow